23+ Truck Driving Safety Tips – [Updated for 2023]

 What should a truck driver not do?
 Make a sudden stop.
 Sudden stops in any vehicle disrupt the traffic flow and put you at risk of rear-end collisions with other drivers.

-In a large vehicle, you should take extra caution to drive slowly and steadily through traffic jams.
+You should take extra caution in a large vehicle to drive slowly and steadily through traffic jams.
 Maintain a good braking distance, and don’t immediately move forward just because the vehicle in front of you does.

 Tip #10: Take Care When Changing Lanes